hhaassnnaaiinn/Loyva-Website/src/content/security/-index.md

 ---
-title: "Loyva | Company"
+title: "Loyva | Security"
 meta_title: ""
 description: "this is meta description"
 draft: false

 hero:
-  title: "About Loyva"
+  title: "Loyva Security"
-  subtitle: "At Loyva, we believe businesses deserve a secure, seamless, and intelligent way to manage their financial assets.
-Founded by a team of SaaS veterans who have helped scale unicorn companies, we saw a critical gap—organizations lacked a modern, compliant, and automated solution to protect and manage their most valuable assets. <br><br>
-  That’s why we built Loyva.
-Our secure platform combines cutting-edge workflow automation, compliance-first architecture, and an intuitive experience designed for modern businesses.
-Whether you're streamlining operations, ensuring regulatory compliance, or securing high-value transactions, Loyva empowers you to move faster with confidence. <br><br>
-Our mission is simple: to redefine how businesses safeguard and optimize their financial assets in an increasingly digital world.
-"
+  subtitle: "At Loyva, we prioritize the security and privacy of your data.
+Our platform is designed with robust security measures to protect sensitive documents and ensure compliance with industry standards.
+Below are the key security protocols we have implemented."
 accomplishments:
-  enable: true
+  enable: false
   title: "Create Impact, Elevate Your Career"
   subtitle: "Are you ready to shape the future with a team that values your potential?"
   list: